JakasaurusRex/Piccy/README.md

 - [X] Customized alerts
 - [X] Reactions to posts
 - [ ] User accessibility settings
-- [ ] Profile customization with likes/awards
+- [ ] Profile customization with likes/awards - You can customize your profile though
-- [ ] Light Mode (I will be making the app in a Dark mode by default)
+- [ ] Light Mode (I will be making the app in a Dark mode by default) - I kinda did this feature, I just never finished
 - [X] Reporting users
+- [X] Private accounts
+- [X] Comments on posts
+- [X] GIF day (which is every day since I swapped to using GIFs instead)
-- [ ] Sharing profiles with link/social media
+- [ ] Sharing profiles with link/social media - I am not sure if these would have been possible since especially on the simulator.
 - [ ] Sharing posts with link/social media
-- [X] Private accounts

 ### 2. Screen Archetypes